filakhtov/gentoo-use-docs/app-editors/gedit.md

 Pass the `-Dspell=enabled` option to the meson build script.
 Use the gspell library to provide spell-checking features.

 This flag should be enabled if there is a need for spell-checking.

-### vala
-Prepare environment for the configure script to find an appropriate version of vala files.
-Pass the `-Dvapi=true` option to the meson build script.
-Provide an ability to use Gedit plugins written in Vala.

-This flag should be enabled if there is a need to use or develop Vala plugins.